Latent Print Comparison

 Sample Limitations Policy

-In order to ensure analysis of the most probative evidence, to meet casework demands and to provide for responsible use of resources, the Forensic Laboratory has implemented sample limitations in the Latent Print Detail in regards to the analysis of ammunition.
-For details regarding the sample limitation policy, please contact the Forensic Laboratory prior to submitting a Forensic Laboratory request that includes ammunition.
+In order to ensure analysis of the most probative evidence, to meet casework demands and to provide for responsible use of resources, the Forensic Laboratory has implemented sample limitations in the Latent Print Detail for the analysis of firearms, ammunition, and small drug packaging.
+For details regarding the sample limitation policy, please contact the Forensic Laboratory prior to submitting a Forensic Laboratory request that includes firearms, ammunition, and small drug packaging.